 General FAQs

-Lighthouse Green Fuels is a waste-to-sustainable aviation fuel (SAF) project, which will convert waste and/or waste biomass into aviation fuel at the Project Site, Billingham, Stockton-on-Tees, UK.
+Lighthouse Green Fuels is an advanced second-generation SAF project that will convert biogenic waste and residues into aviation fuel at the Project Site in Billingham, Stockton-on-Tees, UK.

 Sustainable aviation fuels (SAF) are renewable or waste-derived aviation fuels that meets strict sustainability criteria.[1]
 SAF can be made from renewable sources such as used cooking oil, municipal waste or agricultural residues to name a few.
 It is a safe, proven fuel.
-SAF derived from waste and/or waste biomass sources such as municipal waste or waste wood have the potential to reduce lifecycle carbon emissions by up to 80% compared with conventional aviation fuel.[2]
+SAF derived from biogenic waste and residue sources such as waste wood or agri residues have the potential to reduce lifecycle carbon emissions by up to 80% compared with conventional aviation fuel.[2]

 Lighthouse Green Fuels will produce advanced second-generation SAF, which has the potential to reduce lifecycle greenhouse gas emissions by up to 80% compared with conventional fossil-derived jet fuel.
 In the future, we plan for the Project to use local carbon capture and storage (CCS) infrastructure which has the potential to reduce the greenhouse gas emissions of our SAF by up to 200%.
 With access to CCS technology, it will be possible to prevent carbon dioxide from entering the atmosphere and produce a negative-emission fuel.
 In other words, more carbon will be avoided or removed from the atmosphere than released.